llamicron/brewer/docs/classes/strike_temp_calculator.md

     return round(StrikeWaterTemp, 1)
 ```

 It's pretty self explainatory, it's just some simple math.
 I am keeping it as a seperate module because I want to seperate what came directly from adaptiman/adaptibrew (`str116` is the other module).
+This is also the reason why this uses camelCase and not snake_case.
+I didn't write it.